HyperCells/HyperCells.github.io/source/contents/Tutorials/HatanoNelson_model.md

 ## {math}`\{6,4\}`-Hatano-Nelson model

+Other Hermiticity-breaking terms, aside from gains and losses, are for example non-reciprocal hopping amplitudes, most prominently used in the Hatano-Nelson model for a Euclidean one dimensional system with asymmetric hopping terms.
 A possible variant of the Hatano-Nelson model for the {math}`\{6,4\}`-lattice consists of (weakly) coupled 1 dimensional chains with asymmetric hopping amplitudes and zero on-site potential.
 Each chain follows a hyperbolic geodesic and consists of a particular pair of vertices connected through directed edges in the model graph.
-Let us take a look at the list of edges:
+Let us take a look at the list of edges in order to construct it:

 ```Mathematica
 EdgeList@pcmodel["Graph"]